Aarleks/tilde/markdown/20200422_blastula-for-emailing-feedback.md

 "
 ```

-With all that setup, we can now bring `blastula` in to send our whole class their feedback in a few seconds.
-First we get our email login credentials sorted:
+With all of that setup, we can now bring `blastula` in to send each student in our class their assessment feedback document in a few seconds.

+First we get our email login credentials sorted.
+For this we use one the functions that ships with `blastula`.
+In this example I'm using Office365 (because that's what I use at work) but there are options for Gmail and Outlook, too (note: this will ask you for your password and will store it in your working directory in a plain-text file; best to delete it when you're done).
+You might need to play around for a bit to find the correct settings for your email.

 ```r